Nice path through trees

-The Friends are a citizen's group supporting the creation of a connected network of safe, accessible, and useful pedestrian & bicycle paths through our communities.
+There are a number of groups supporting the reconstruction of these paths and improvments to Alewife Reservation to create a connected network of safe, accessible, and useful pedestrian & bicycle paths through our communities:

 About Alewife Brook & the Alewife Reservation